syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-odt.md

 ---
-title: Converting Word document to ODT format | DocIO | Syncfusion
+title: Convert Word document to ODT in C# | DocIO | Syncfusion
 description: Learn how to convert Word document to ODT file using the .NET Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO